Early Childhood Profiles Policy Definitions

 Has adopted Medicaid expansion as part of the Affordable Care Act.
 Medicaid requires coverage for certain groups of individuals: low-income children and some of their parents; poor pregnant woman; certain low-income seniors; and some individuals with disabilities who are under the age of 65.
 Beginning in 2012, the Affordable Care Act gave states have the option to extend eligibility to adults with incomes up to 138 percent of the federal poverty level.
 States that use this option are often called “Medicaid expansion states.”

-Has an online dual-benefit application for Medicaid and SNAP.
-One on-line application allows users to apply for both Medicaid and SNAP.
-Using one online system to apply for two key benefits simplifies an applicant’s enrollment experience and may increase use of these benefits.
+Has an online multi-benefit application form for Medicaid, SNAP, and TANF.
+One online application allows users to apply for Medicaid, SNAP, and TANF.
+Using one online system to apply for key benefits simplifies an applicant’s enrollment experience and may increase use of these benefits.

 Requires or recommends maternal depression screening as part of well-child visits under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit.
 Research shows that maternal depression is a risk factor for the child and maternal depression screening in a well-child visit is a best practice.
 In May 2016 the U.S. Centers for Medicare and Medicaid Services (CMS) released an Informational Bulletin (IB) explaining that states can cover maternal depression screenings under Medicaid’s EPSDT benefit.